Remunerating Space-Time, Load-Shifting Flexibility from Data Centers in Electricity Markets

 Various market clearing formulations have been proposed to capture different characteristics of specific types of assets.
 For instance, the work by \cite{carrion_arroyo_2006} proposes a clearing problem to capture time-dependent limitations (start-up costs and ramping constraints) in thermal units.
-Recent work also proposes formulations to capture operational logic of combined-cycle power plants.
 The formulation proposed in \cite{bouffard_galiana_conejo_2005} aims to incorporate generation uncertainty directly in the clearing procedure.
 Along the same lines, the works in \cite{pritchard_zakeri_philpott_2010,zavala_kim_anitescu_birge_2017} propose stochastic clearing formulations to analyze whether LMPs properly reflect uncertainty of power generation, while maintaining key economic properties in the face of such uncertainty (e.g., revenue adequacy and cost recovery).
 The work in \cite{gribik_chatterjee_navid_zhang_2011} proposed a pricing methodology that captures the cost of using an off-line resource to meet operational constraints.
 Several works have explored extending the standard price-quantity bid format non-conventional market participants that are spatially and/or temporally flexible, including energy storage systems \citep{de2019implications} and prosumers \citep{ottesen2016prosumer}.
 The work by \cite{liu2015extending} extends bid formats for adjustable, shiftable, and arbitrage loads.
 Recently, the concept of price-region bid format is introduced that captures general flexibility providers with linearly-constrained feasible region and convex piecewise linear cost \citep{bobo2021price}.